 During my time with PRAMS, the team was preparing for a new phase of the survey (Phase 9).
 I participated in a review of materials including User Acceptance Testing (UAT) of the new survey in collaboration with the CDC and other jurisdictions.
 UAT is one of the first ways that a new survey is tested for any errors including skip patterns, spelling, answer options, and online platforms.
 This work allowed me to see one of the many complex steps preceding data collection with a new data collection tool and helped me understand research as a constantly evolving process.

 Some of my work also focused on creating data summaries from completion reports to identify which groups are being represented by PRAMS data and how PRAMS outreach may need to expand to capture health indicators for all populations.
 I created summaries of demographics such as race, age, and rurality to understand who in the sampled population answered the PRAMS survey.
 The demographic summaries that I created will be used to adjust the sampling to ensure that the data is representative of the population.
-This is necessary to identify health disparities as well as tailor programs and interventions to create an equitable future for Minnesotans.
+This is necessary to identify differences in health outcome prevalence as well as tailor programs and interventions to create a healthy future for all Minnesotans.

 Now that my time with the Minnesota PRAMS team has come to a close, I am currently working for an NIH-funded research study at the University of Minnesota called Atherosclerosis Risk in Communities (ARIC).
 In this position, I am continuing to develop my hands-on research skills by working directly with the study’s research participants to coordinate recruitment, facilitate interviews, and support the performance of heart scans that provide 3D images to screen for an important indicator protein that may contribute to heart disease.
 I am thankful for my new skill set in data collection, data entry, and preliminary analysis that I now take with me into my current scholarship.